adeshankush058/Fedfusion_Federated_Learning_project/README.md

 # Federated Learning for Multimodal Stress Detection

-This project implements a privacy-preserving Federated Learning (FL) framework for human stress detection using video, audio, and ECG modalities.
-Each client trains locally on its device, and only model weights are shared with the server, ensuring maximum privacy and secure distributed training.
+This project implements a Federated Learning–based multimodal stress detection system that analyzes video, audio, and ECG data to identify human stress levels while preserving user privacy.
+Instead of sending raw data to a central server, each client device trains its own local model and only shares model updates, which are securely aggregated using the FedAvg algorithm.
+The system includes separate encoders for each modality, a fusion-based classifier, and a complete client–server workflow.
+It also provides visualizations such as accuracy curves, loss plots to evaluate training performance.
+This repository contains all source code, model architecture, training scripts, and federated aggregation functionality required to run and reproduce the system.

 ##  Features
 - Uses multimodal encoders: Video CNN, Audio Dense Network, and ECG 1D-CNN.